entu/webapp/docs/configuration/plugins.md

 ::: warning
 Webhook delivery is not guaranteed.
 If your endpoint is down or returns an error, the request is lost.
 Implement your own retry or queue logic if reliability matters.
 :::

+## Built-in Plugins

+Entu provides a set of ready-made plugins hosted at [github.com/entu/plugins](https://github.com/entu/plugins).
+Configure them by creating a plugin entity and setting its `url` to the corresponding plugin URL.

+### Schema Templates

+A quick way to set up your database schema without starting from scratch.
+Instead of defining entity types and their properties by hand, you pick a ready-made type from the shared template library — for example *Book*, *Document*, *Folder*, or *Audio-Visual Recording* — and Entu copies the entity type and its property definitions (name, type, ordinal, etc.) into your database.
+You can review the property list before importing and deselect any you don't need.

+### CSV Import

+Bulk-import entities from a spreadsheet.
+Upload a CSV file, preview the rows, choose which ones to import, and map each CSV column to an entity property.
+Supports a wide range of text encodings, so legacy exports from older systems work without manual conversion.

+### Discogs Import

+Search the [Discogs](https://www.discogs.com) music database and add releases directly to your collection.
+Enter an artist or album title, browse the results, and click Import — Entu creates the entity with title, artist, label, year, format, genre, barcode, and other metadata filled in automatically.

+### Ester Import

+Search the [ESTER](https://www.ester.ee) union library catalog used by Estonian academic and public libraries.
+Find books and publications by title, author, ISBN, or ISSN and import them as entities with full bibliographic metadata.

+### KML Import

+Import geographic locations from KML files (the format used by Google Earth and most GIS tools).
+After uploading, you see a list of all placemarks in the file, pick which ones to include, and they are created as entities with name, description, and coordinate properties.